Holmes-Alan/SR-VAE/README.md

 # Reference
-You may also check our newly work on Real image super-resolution using VAE
+You may check our newly work on [Real image super-resolution using VAE](https://github.com/Holmes-Alan/dSRVAE) You may also check our work on [Reference based face SR using VAE](https://github.com/Holmes-Alan/RefSR) You may also check our work on [Reference based General image SR using VAE](https://github.com/Holmes-Alan/RefVAE)